Astrophytum asterias

 Astrophytum asterias is a species of cactus in the genus Astrophytum, and is native to small parts of Texas in the United States and Mexico.
 Common names include sand dollar cactus, sea urchin cactus, star cactus and star peyote.

 Description

-A. asterias (also known as the Star Cactus) is small, round, spineless and squat, reaching a height of 2.5–6 cm and a diameter of 5–15 cm.
+A. asterias is small, round, spineless and squat, reaching a height of 2.5–6 cm and a diameter of 5–15 cm.
 The disc-shaped body is divided into 7–10 sections, known as ribs; in the middle of each rib there are woolly areoles.
 The body is a greenish-brown colour and may appear speckled from its covering of white scales (trichomes).
 The flowers of this cactus are yellow with red bases and the outer parts are very woolly.
 Green to pink oval fruits are produced; the outside coat is covered with woolly hairs.

 Biology

 Reproduction takes place via sexual outcrossing through cross-pollination; star cacti reach sexual maturity after a few years, when they have attained 2–3 cm in diameter.
 Flowers are produced from March to June (the summer season in its native habitat) and fruiting occurs from April to June.
 The primary pollinators of A. asterias are medium to large size bees with one species, Diadasia rinconis being the most effective.